-Sweet potatoes, carrots, and acorn squash form a natural partnership—their flavors are complementary, but with enough variation to promise something a little more interesting than your typical root vegetable latke.
-Freshly grated ginger delivers a bright heat that cuts right through the vegetable base, which is rounded out with smoky paprika, a pinch of cumin, and some floral coriander.
+Sweet potatoes, carrots, and acorn squash form a natural partnership—their flavors are complementary, but with enough variation to promise something a little more interesting than your typical root-vegetable latke.
+Freshly grated ginger delivers a bright heat that cuts right through the vegetable base, which gets rounded out with smoky paprika, a pinch of cumin, and some floral coriander.

-- Squeezing the patty mixture in cheesecloth helps eliminate excess moisture, making results more consistent and helping latkes brown more efficiently.
+- Squeezing the patty mixture in cheesecloth helps eliminate excess moisture, making the results more consistent and helping the latkes brown more efficiently.

 - Yield:Makes about 24 latkes